raywan-110/AdaQP/README.md

 |-- exp                   # experiment results
 |-- graph_degrees         # global degrees of original graphs
 |-- gurobi_license        # license file for Gurobi solver
-`-- scripts                # training scripts
+|-- scripts               # training scripts
 ```

-Please note that we only provide `./gurobi_license/` for Artifact Evaluation purposes. **The lisense file will be removed after releasing the code publicly due to privacy concerns.** Your can apply your own lisence by following the instructions in [gurobi-licenses application](https://www.gurobi.com/academia/academic-program-and-licenses/).
+`data`, `exp`, `graph_degrees`, will be created after lauching the scripts.
+Beside, note that we only provide `./gurobi_license/` for Artifact Evaluation purposes. **The lisense file will be removed after releasing the code publicly due to privacy concerns.** Your can apply for your own lisence by following the instructions in [gurobi-licenses application](https://www.gurobi.com/academia/academic-program-and-licenses/).

 ## Setup